0xReki/0xreki.github.io/_posts/2021/2021-11-01-publishing-platforms.md

 There's no option to put your work into public domain.

 I get the feeling it's not worth my time to crosspost there anymore, so I might remove it soon.
-Given how dead it feels, I'm not sure I have been reaching any new readers at all…
+Given how dead it feels, I'm not sure if I have been reaching any new readers at all…

 ## Wattpad